 Historically speaking, the Boston Celtics have been the best team in the NBA, although their record this season may say otherwise.
 Boasting 17 NBA Championships, the team has had more success in the past than any other franchise.
 In terms of basketball cards, some of the most collectible pieces of cardboard are Celtics rookie cards.
+Special shoutout to All Vintage Cards for assistance with this research.
 With this in mind, let’s take a look at the best rookie cards the Celtics have to offer.

 Bob Cousy- 1957 Topps

 One of the first all-time greats in Boston Celtics history, Bob Cousy definitely made it clear that he was the top point guard to ever call Boston home.
 Taking the league by storm in 1950, “Cooz” did not get a card until around the halfway point of his career.

 In 1957 when Topps produced a full set of NBA cards, Cousy was featured in the set dribbling a ball (#17).
 Although it came out years after his rookie season, the Cousy rookie card has still been a hit with collectors.

 A PSA 5 runs about $200 while a PSA 7 commands close to $700.
 Only three PSA 9s are in existence, so obviously those are not cheap– one can expect upwards of $7,500 at auction.